crabcanon/crabcanon.github.com/_posts/2017-06-13-javascript-design-pattern-facade.md

 - `Function A`: generate&add centroid point features to each icon layer and set its properties.
 - `Function B`: set style for each icon layer.

-<mark>A bunch of complex APIs were utilized, including but not limited to:</mark>
+A bunch of complex APIs were utilized, including but not limited to:

 - [ol.geom.Point](https://openlayers.org/en/latest/apidoc/ol.geom.Point.html)
 - [ol.geom.Geometry::getExtent](https://openlayers.org/en/latest/apidoc/ol.geom.Geometry.html#getExtent)